UAMS-Web/UAMSWP-Find-a-Doc/includes/schema/vocabulary-definition-files/README.md

 4. Click **Download**.
 5. Set the **For** dropdown to **Properties**.
 6. Click **Download**.
 7. Create a subfolder within **includes/schema/vocabulary-definition-files** for the current Schema.org version.
+Find the release number at https://schema.org/docs/releases.html.
 8. Move the downloaded CSV files into that new subfolder.

 An alternative method is to download the files directly from the schemaorg Github repository at https://github.com/schemaorg/schemaorg/tree/main/data/releases.